 Outlining education on a disability support worker CV

-While experience is important, it’s much better with the strong foundations that education provides for disability support workers.
-Ideally, you should have a Level 3 Diploma in Health and Social Care.
-This is an essential requirement for most recruiters in the care sector.
+While experience is valuable, having a strong educational foundation is also crucial for disability support workers.
+Ideally, you should have a Level 3 Diploma in Health and Social Care, which will provide you with essential knowledge in areas such as safeguarding, support planning and health and safety.
+This is an essential requirement for most care recruiters and demonstrates a clear commitment to professional standards.

 When listing education or other qualifications, there are a few key things you’ll want to include: